JulianClemot/BuzzerBeater/README.md

 # BuzzerBeater
-a great buzzer application that lets you play among friend with a offline buzzer
+a great buzzer application that lets you play among friend with an offline buzzer